 Finally, one day, I came across one at a – I’m not going to say great – but very fair price in Texas, so I pulled the trigger and had it shipped.
 Ironically, the game arrived in AZ while I was working in TX for a week.
 Go figure.
 A buddy of mine hung out at my house to sign for it while I was away.
 When I got home, I hugged my wife (love you!) and then quickly brushed her aside to see if Elvira was okay.

 Much like the Millennium Falcon and The Mistress of the Dark herself: she’s got it where it counts.
-The playfield certainly has some mileage, but it still looks good and plays without much of a fuss.
+The playfield certainly has some mileage on ir, but it still looks good and plays without much of a fuss.
 This is such a fun machine!
 It’s certainly not the deepest game in the world, but it’s got great flow, an easy-to-grasp rule set – and with all of its playful innuendo – it’s arguably the funniest pinball game ever made.

 As far as modifications, here’s what I’ve added to the cauldron: CoinTaker non-ghosting LEDs, painted boney flippers/return lane guides, green superbands, autographed translite (more on that below), gory eyeball shooter, repro plastics/inserts, light-up skull pile, flickering candles, backboard decal, mirror blades, dancing boogie men, a Color DMD, and a skull pile topper that’s rigged to a fog machine.